theom/python-threejs-framework/README.md

 allteria
 ===========

-## A Web Framework
+## A 3D Web Framework

-Allteria is a web framework based on three.js, websockets, tornado and zodb.
-It provides all the components you need to build a pure 3D web application, including 3D UI widgets, message passing between components regardless of location, stable web server and an object oriented database.
+Allteria is a 3D web framework based on three.js, websockets, tornado and zodb.
+It provides all the components you need to build a pure 3D web application, including 3D UI widgets, message passing between components regardless of location, a stable web server ([Tornado](http://www.tornadoweb.org/)) and an object oriented database ([ZODB](http://www.zodb.org/)).

 ### Features

-The following features have been implemented.
+The following features have been implemented:

 #### Front-end